 Determine whether to select the Collaborative Applicant to apply for Planning Grant funds from HUD.

-Approve the final submission of applications in response to the CoC Notice of Funding Availability.
+Approve the final submission of project applications and the Consolidated Application in response to the CoC Notice of Funding Availability.

 MEMBERSHIP OF THE CoC BOARD

-Per Addendum One, the leadership of the CoC shall be represented by a transition board until the election of the initial board occurs.Board membership includes representatives from all Regions within the Balance of State, as well as atlarge representatives.
+Board membership includes representatives from all Regions within the Balance of State, as well as at-large representatives.

 The Board shall be comprised of a minimum of eleven (11) and a maximum of nineteen (19) members.

 There shall be an elected Board member from each Region.
 Regions shall nominate and elect individuals who live and/or work within their specific Region to serve on the Board.
-If a Region does not elect a Board Member to their open board seat, the CoC Board shall appoint a Regional Board Member to the open seat.

-A maximum of nine (9) at-large Board seats shall be filled through a CoC-wide nomination and election process, efforts shall be made to elect at-large board representatives who represent broad and diverse backgrounds and geography.
+A maximum of up to nine (9) at-large Board seats shall be filled through a CoC-wide nomination and election process.
+At-large members should represent multiple regions (lives or works in any county within the CoC) and at least one sector listed below.
+Priority will be given to sectors not currently represented on the Board.

 Board representation shall include a broad and diverse membership and represent the homeless population served within the CoC.
-Members are encouraged to participate from all sectors, including victim services providers, human trafficking, sexual assault, education, healthcare, law enforcement, local, state and federal government, emergency assistance, addiction and recovery, formerly homeless persons, veterans, and all homeless services.
+Members are encouraged to participate from all sectors, including victim services providers, human trafficking, sexual assault, youth, education, healthcare, law enforcement, local, state and federal government, emergency assistance, LGBTQ, addiction and recovery, formerly homeless persons, veterans, public housing authorities, community action agencies, and all homeless services.
+No more than two (2) at-large members may serve from the same sector.

 No more than one person from a CoC member agency may serve on the Board at one time.